PULPDENT CAVITY VARNISH

 **PREDICATE DEVICES:**

-Pulpdent Polyamide Dentin Liner Pulpdent Copal Varnish Cetylite Zarosen Cooley & Cooley Copalite Varnish
+Cooley & Cooley Copalite Varnish

 **DESCRIPTION AND INTENDED USE:**

-Pulpdent VARNISH I, II, III, IV are desensitizing cavity varnishes and dentinal tubule sealers, They are indicated for exposed sensitive dentin or cementum after scaling, prophylaxis, cavity preparation and prior to any cementation and pin or post seating.
-Pulpdent VARNISH forms a hard protective coating which protects dentin and pulp, reduces acid diffusion from cements. minimizes marginal leaks and acts as a thermal insulator.
+*Pulpdent VARNISH I, II, III, IV* are desensitizing cavity varnishes and dentinal tubule sealers.
+They are indicated for exposed sensitive dentin or cementum after scaling, prophylaxis, cavity preparation and prior to any cementation and pin or post seating. *Pulpdent VARNISH* forms a hard protective coating which protects dentin and pulp, reduces acid diffusion from cements, minimizes marginal leaks and acts as a thermal insulator.
 This coating controls dentinal fluid flow by sealing the dentinal tubules and producing a physiologic barrier.
 It can be applied to all prepared cavities, to dentin and enamel, with or without the smear layer removed.

-Pulpdent VARNISH is used by the dental professional to control thermal shock and sensitivity in teeth undergoing treatment or restoration.
-It can be used under veneers, inlays, crowns, onlays, amalgams and composite resins and to treat cervical or root sensitivity.
-Pulpdent VARNISH is a mixture of either copal resin or polyamide resin and strontium chloride in organic solvent.
-Formulas for Pulpdent Vamish III and IV also contain the surfactant cetyl pyridinium chlonde.
+*Pulpdent VARNISH* is used by the dental professional to control thermal shock and sensitivity in teeth undergoing treatment or restoration.
+It can be used under veneers, inlays, crowns, onlays, amalgams and composite resins and to treat cervical or root sensitivity. *Pulpdent VARNISH* is a mixture of either copal resin or polyamide resin and strontium chloride in organic solvent.
+Formulas for Pulpdent Varnish III and IV also contain the surfactant cetyl pyridinium chloride.

 **COMPARISON WITH PREDICATE PRODUCTS:**